Adam Laxalt on The Border Crisis - April 8th, Hour 2

 We very well could, and our job is to be prepared to address it.

-The last one on this, now that the Texas governor is saying that he's going to start busing border crossers to Washington, D.C.
-When they get here, are you guys going to help them find a place to stay and something for them to do?
+Now that the Texas governor is saying that he's going to start busing border crossers to Washington, D.C., when they get here, are you guys going to help them find a place to stay and something for them to do?

-Well, I'm not aware of what authority uh the governor would be doing that under.
+Well, I'm not aware of what authority the governor would be doing that under.

-His own uh office admits that a migrant would need to voluntarily uh be transported, um, and then he can't compel them to because again, enforcement of our country's immigration laws lies with the federal government, not a state.
+His own office admits that a migrant would need to voluntarily be transported, and then he can't compel them to because, again, enforcement of our country's immigration laws lies with the federal government, not a state.

-Washington, D.C.
-Well, listen, I don't know, but I know that the governor of uh Texas or any state does not have the legal authority to compel anyone to get on a bus.
+Well, listen, I don't know, but I know that the governor of Texas or any state does not have the legal authority to compel anyone to get on a bus.

-Anyway, joining us now, he is running for Senate from the great state of Nevada, uh, our good friend.
+Anyway, joining us now, he is running for senate from the great state of Nevada.

-By the way, latest poll numbers have him up in the that great state.
+By the way, latest poll numbers have him up in that great state.

-Uh, I knew his father from years ago, served in the Reagan administration, and uh a great politician in his own right.
+I knew his father from years ago, served in the Reagan administration, and a great politician in his own right.

-Well, you know, uh it's hard to be happy with anything that's going on right now, and uh, there's no question it's open border and what it's leading to is a top top issue here in Nevada.
+And there's no question this open border and what it's leading to is a top, top issue here in Nevada.

-I know Senator Masto is part of the crowd a few months ago that said this is you know being over over brought by the by the right wing and that you know this really isn't a crisis.
+I know Senator Masto is part of the crowd a few months ago that said this is, you know, being overbrought by the right wing and that, you know, this really isn't a crisis.

-Uh but the bottom line is that uh this is a huge crisis in our state.
+But the bottom line is that this is a huge crisis in our state.

 We have huge spikes in human trafficking, huge spikes in drug trafficking.

-But you know, I'll tell you, uh, you know, you've probably seen some of the reports, Sean, that you know, the New York Times has raised a huge alarm in the state of Nevada because she is now at fifty fifty with Hispanics in the state of Nevada.
+But, you know, I'll tell you, you've probably seen some of the reports, Sean, that, you know, the New York Times has raised a huge alarm in the state of Nevada because she is now at 50-50 with Hispanics in the state of Nevada.

-They know these policies make our communities less safe, and um, you know, which is why we see her trying to flip-flop on Title Forty Two uh to try to save her political career, not not trying to uh do it for the right reasons and actually make Nevada a safer place.
+They know these policies make our communities less safe, which is why we're seeing her trying to flip-flop on Title 42 to try to save her political career, not trying to do it for the right reasons and actually make Nevada a safer place.

-You know, this this should be if we look at this election year and we look at the states that are in play here.
+You know, this would be, if we look at this election year, we look at the states that are in play here.

-We've got your state, we've got your neighboring state Arizona, we've got Missouri, we've got Florida, we've got Georgia, we've got North and South Carolina, New Hampshire, Ohio, we got Pennsylvania, we got Wisconsin.
+We've got your state, we've got your neighboring state, Arizona, we've got Missouri, we've got Florida, we've got Georgia, we've got North and South Carolina, New Hampshire, Ohio, we've got Pennsylvania, we got Wisconsin.

-And for a long time I was kind of looking at your state as as leaning more blue.
+And for a long time, I was kind of looking at your state as leaning more blue.

-Uh but I'm beginning to think that like the rest of the country that the policies and the failures of Joe Joe Biden are resonating with with people all across this country, and they've had it with with everything Washington, and they're ready for a change.
+But I'm beginning to think that, like the rest of the country, that the policies and the failures of Joe Biden are resonating with people all across this country, and they've had it with everything, Washington, and they're ready for a change.

-Well, let me just say that uh all those states you listed are are not created equally.
+Well, let me just say that all those states you listed are not created equally.

 These are the top two flips in America.

-You know, Arizona's a late deep primary, and they've got a lot of stuff going on there, as you're well aware.
+You know, Arizona is a late-deep primary, and they've got a lot of stuff going on there, as you're well aware.

 And I've got to remind people that Trump only lost Nevada by two.

-And with everything that's going on right now, uh, this is absolutely gonna be our year.
+And with everything that's going on right now, this is absolutely going to be our year.

 People cannot believe what's going on.